Things to Do at Seif Palace

 Best Time to Visit

-Early morning (6-9 AM) or late afternoon (4-6 PM) for best lighting and cooler temperatures; avoid midday heat
+Early morning (6-9 AM) or late afternoon (4-6 PM) for best lighting; evening visits offer beautiful illumination

 Suggested Duration